Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 For an expression to be *assignable*, i.e. be allowed to occur on the left-hand side of an assignment, it **must** be one of the following:

-- an identifier referring to a mutable property;
+- An identifier referring to a mutable property;
-- a [navigation expression][Navigation operators] referring to a mutable property;
+- A [navigation expression][Navigation operators] referring to a mutable property.
+If this navigation operator is the safe navigation operator, this introduces a special case of *safe assignment*;
-- an indexing expression.
+- An indexing expression.

 TODO(switch to navigation paths when we have them?)